life-efficient/quick-deployment/README.md

 # quick-deployment

-*"When you move fast, even deployment becomes a bottleneck"*
+*When you move fast, even deployment becomes a bottleneck*

 This repo contains tools that I use to frequently deploy different types of code including:
 - NPM packages